f5devcentral/f5-big-iq-lab/docs/class1/module2/lab9.rst

 Tasks
 ^^^^^

-1. Click on the *Visual Studio Code* button on the system *Ubuntu Lamp Server* in lab environment.
+1. Click on the *Visual Studio Code* button on the system *Ubuntu Lamp Server* in the lab environment.
 Use ``purple123`` to authenticate.

 2. Click on the **F5** logo on the left menu in the Visual Code Studio window.